pmorie/node-documentation/README.writing_cartridges.md

 ## Cartridge Locking ##

-Cartridge instances within a gear may be either `locked` or `unlocked` at a given time.
-When a cartridge is unlocked, a subset of files and directories (specified by `locked_files.txt`) will be writable by the gear user to enable the cartridge scripts to perform their work.

-Unlocking allows the cartridge scripts to have additional access to the gear's files and directories.
+Cartridge instances within a gear will be either `locked` or `unlocked` at any given time.
+Unlocking a cartridge allows the cartridge scripts to have additional access to the gear's files and directories.
 Other scripts and hooks written by the cartridge user will not be able to override decisions you make as the cartridge author.

 The lock state is controlled by OpenShift.
 Cartridges are locked and unlocked at various points in the cartridge lifecycle.